 Roof Size and Layout

 As a rule of thumb, for a 4kW solar system, you would need approximately 28 square meters of clear, unobstructed roof space.
+Clean roof space is a must, too.
 This space requirement ensures that a sufficient number of panels can be installed to achieve the desired power output.

 In extreme cases, consistent shading can even lead to physical damage to the panels.
 Professional solar installers can conduct a detailed shading analysis of your property to determine the best solution for you.